Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Introduction

-We highlight our primary contributions below: \begin{description} \item[Problem formulation.]
-We formulate disparity assessment with proxies for unobserved protected class as a \emph{data combination problem}.
-This formulation facilitates a principled analysis of the identifiability of the disparity measures. \item[Identification Conditions.]
-We characterize the necessary and sufficient conditions for point-identifiability using data combination of various disparity measures, which are nonlinear functionals.
-We argue that these conditions are generally too strong to assume in practice. \item[Characterizing the Partial Identification Set.]
-We exactly characterize the sharp partial identification sets of some common disparity measures under data combination, that is, the smallest set containing all possible values that disparity measures may simultaneously take while still agreeing with the observed data.
-We further show how to extend this to incorporate additional mild smoothness assumptions that help reduce uncertainty. \item[Computing the Partial Identification Set.]
-We propose procedures to compute these partial identification sets (or, their convex hulls) based on linear and linear-fractional optimization.
-These procedures enable us to visualize the disparity sets and to assess the fairness of prescriptive algorithms in practice. \item[Robust Auditing.]
-These tools facilitate robust and reliable fairness auditing.
-Since the sets we describe are \textit{sharp} in that they are the tightest possible characterization of disparity given the data, their size generally captures the amount of \textit{uncertainty} that remains in evaluating disparity when the protected class is unobserved and only proxies are available.
+\begin{description} \item[-- a \textit{primary dataset}] with the decision outcomes, (potentially) true outcomes, and proxy variables, but where the protected class labels are \emph{missing}; and \item[-- an \textit{auxiliary}] dataset with proxy variables and protected class labels, but without outcomes. \end{description} \item[Identification Conditions.]
+We prove tight necessary and sufficient conditions for the unidentifiability of disparity measures in this setting.
+In the absence of these (unrealistically strong) conditions, disparities are \emph{necessarily} unidentifiable from the two datasets.
+That is, the partial identification set of all disparity measure values consistent with the data-generating processes of the two datasets is not a singleton. \item[Characterizing and Computing the Partial Identification Set.]
+We exactly characterize the partial identification sets of a variety of disparity measures under data combination, that is, the smallest set containing all possible values that disparity measures may simultaneously take while still agreeing with the data.
+Our characterization is \emph{sharp} in that it is \emph{equal} to this set rather than merely containing it.
+We provide closed-form formulations of partial identification sets for binary comparisons.
+And, we provide optimization algorithms to compute partial identification sets when we incorporate additional mild smoothness assumptions that reduce ambiguity or when we consider simultaneous comparisons across more than two protected classes.
+In the latter case, we compute the \emph{support function} of the partial identification set. \item[Estimation and Inference.]
+We study the additional \emph{sampling uncertainty} of our proposals when given finite observations from each dataset.
+Specifically, we prove consistency guarantees when one plugs in estimates of probability and conditional probability models.
+To enable inference, i.e., constructing confidence intervals on top of the estimated partial identification intervals, we propose a approach based on debiased machine learning that is invariant to the estimation of certain conditional probability models. \item[Robust Auditing.]
+Together, these tools facilitate robust and reliable fairness auditing.
+Since the sets we describe are \textit{sharp} in that they are the tightest-possible characterization of disparity given the data, their size generally captures the amount of \textit{ambiguity} that remains in evaluating disparity when the protected class is unobserved and only proxies are available.
 When the observed data is very informative about the disparity measures, the set tends to be small and may still lead to meaningful conclusions regarding the sign and magnitudes of disparity, despite unidentifiability.
 In contrast, when the observed data is insufficient, the set tends to be large and gives a valuable warning about the risk of drawing conclusions from the fundamentally limited observed data. \item[Empirical Analysis.]
 We apply our approach in two real case studies: evaluating the racial disparities (1) in mortgage lending decisions and (2) in personalized Warfarin dosing.
-We demonstrate how adding extra assumptions may decrease the size of partial identification sets of disparity measures, and illustrate how stronger proxies -- either for race or for outcomes -- can lead to small partial identification sets and informative conclusions on disparities. \end{description}
+We demonstrate how adding extra assumptions may decrease the size of partial identification sets of disparity measures, and illustrate how stronger proxies -- either for race or for outcomes -- can lead to smaller partial identification sets and more informative conclusions on disparities. \end{description}